-Whether you’re starting out and looking for your first high-quality studio microphone, or a seasoned pro with a locker full of boutique mics, I can help you get a great custom microphone.
-There are two ways to get a mic from my shop… Rebuilds and Builds.
-For Rebuilds, I can work on your mic, or you can choose from what I have in stock.
-For Builds, I build some lovely transformerless and transformer-coupled mics from scratch.
+Whether you’re starting out and looking for your first studio-grade microphone, or a seasoned pro with a mic locker full of boutique treasures, my mic mods and builds can be a great addition to any studio.
+For Mic Mods/Rebuilds, I can work on your mic, or you can choose from what I have in stock.
+For Custom microphone Builds, I build transformerless and transformer-coupled mics from scratch.
 Please Contact Me with any questions or read on for more information.
-If you have already got one of my mics, here’s some handy information about it.

 These are not kits.
 I do all the builds, testing and verification myself at my bench.
 What I ship to you is always a finished, working and awesome microphone.